laravel/cashier-stripe/UPGRADE.md

 php artisan vendor:publish --tag=cashier-migrations
 ```

-### Renamed Name Column To Type
+### Renamed "Name" Column To "Type"

 PR: https://github.com/laravel/cashier-stripe/pull/1620

-To better indicate what this column does, we've decided to rename the `name` column on the `subscriptions` table to `type`.
-You should add the following migration when upgrading:
+To better indicate the purpose of this column, we've rename the `name` column on the `subscriptions` table to `type`.
+The purpose of this change is to resolve confusion surrouding the `name` column as many users believed it needed to be a customer-facing, user friendly "name", when in reality the column is mainly used to differentiate the different "types" of subscriptions your application may offer and is only used internally by Cashier.
+You should define the following schema change in a migration when upgrading:

 ```php
 Schema::table('subscriptions', function (Blueprint $table) {